-This holiday season consider giving gifts that have meaning — ones that transport your loved ones to special places in the Portland Region with a smell, a taste, a feeling, or a plan to vacation again.
-Here are some ideas to spark your imagination and help local businesses that need support.
-We won’t judge if you purchase a few of these for yourself.
+This holiday season, consider giving gifts that have meaning — ones that transport your loved ones to special places in the Portland Region with a smell, a taste, a feeling, or a vacation plan.
+Here are some ideas to spark your gift-giving imagination, though we won’t judge if you purchase a few of these for yourself.

 Shopping Districts in the Portland Region

 The Portland Region is open for business.
-The city of Portland’s six quadrants each boast several vibrant neighborhoods with many locally owned shops, such as St. John’s, Mississippi Avenue, Alberta Street, Sellwood-Mooreland and The Pearl.
-Downtown Portland may look emptier now that offices are working from home – but that’s all the more reason to spend a day supporting these hard-working businesses.
-Outside the urban core, you’ll find friendly locally owned boutiques in the downtowns of Oregon City and Gresham, plus uniquely Oregon shops in Tigard, Beaverton and Hillsboro.
+The city of Portland’s six quadrants each boasts several vibrant neighborhoods with many locally-owned shops.
+This includes St. John’s, Mississippi Avenue, Alberta Street, Sellwood-Moreland and The Pearl.
+Downtown Portland and its many unique shops stocked with Oregon’s favorite brands can occupy a whole day of gift hunting.
+Outside the urban core, you’ll find friendly locally owned boutiques in the downtowns of Oregon City, Milwaukie, Lake Oswego and Gresham, plus uniquely Oregon shops in Tigard, Beaverton and Hillsboro.

 Home Gifts in the Portland Region

 Who wouldn’t like to spruce up their home for the new year?
-Shops that specialize in Oregon-made home gifts big and small include White Birch Design Co. in Hillsboro, Made in Oregon and MadeHere PDX; for the offbeat friends, find unique goods at Cargo and Paxton Gate.
+Shops that specialize in Oregon-made home gifts big and small include White Birch Design Co. and Bennett Urban Farm Store in Hillsboro, Made in Oregon and MadeHere PDX; for the offbeat friends, find unique goods at Cargo, Paxton Gate and the Creators & Curators Markets pop-up events at Milwaukie Floral.
+Stop by Graham & Tooze’s on-farm boutique near Wilsonville for an eclectic assortment of locally-made pieces.
 Music lovers deserve new releases and rare collectibles from local legends like Music Millennium, Tender Love Empire (also a record label), and Mississippi Records.
 The cooler months are prime time for reading, with endless selections at independent bookstores like Broadway Books, Annie Bloom’s Books, Mother Foucault’s Bookshop and the three locations of Powell’s Books (now with its own fragrance).
 For at-home chefs, pick up a skillet from FINEX Cast Iron Cookware.
 The Portland Region also earns its stripes as a knife capital, with local forgers like Gerber, Leatherman, Kershaw and Benchmade.
+Plants make a great gift for someone looking to liven up their home.
+Shop the extensive selection at Clover + Booch in Beaverton.
+For those in your life who love a night in, check out the options at Tigard’s Versus Board Games or Aloha’s Rainy Day Games.

 Clothes and Designs in the Portland Region